Inside the Systems

 Testing has limits.
 Cloud providers test extensively, but they can't test every possible scenario in production conditions.
 Some bugs only appear at full production scale.
 Some failure combinations have never occurred before.
 Testing reduces but doesn't eliminate risk.

 Perfect uptime isn't achievable.
 Any sufficiently complex system will eventually fail.
 Cloud providers aim for high reliability, not perfection.
 The question isn't whether outages will happen but how often and for how long.
-Five-nines reliability (99.999%) is exceptional but still means minutes of downtime per year.
+Five-nines reliability (99.999%) is exceptional but still means about 5.26 minutes of downtime per year.

 You can build for resilience.
 Applications built on cloud infrastructure can be designed to survive cloud failures.
 Multi-region deployment, graceful degradation, circuit breakers, and other patterns help applications remain functional even when underlying infrastructure has problems.
 Many devastating outages primarily affected applications that assumed infrastructure would never fail.